 Most people I know tend to believe everything they hear or see.
 They love Barak Obama, or Sarah Palin, or Rush Limbaugh, or some other political figure.
 For many professing believers, they spend more time on politics than they do reading their Bible, praying, or making disciples.
 They never take time to evaluate what the popular person has said.
 Instead, they tend to believe it because of who said it.
 Likewise, when you hear a preacher on television or at church on Sunday, do you examine carefully everything the preacher says against the what Jesus said in the Bible?
 No, most people just accept whatever they hear, because they trust the speaker.

-In 1 Thessalonians 5:21, page 1851, Paul command you to examine everything that comes your way in life.
+In 1 Thessalonians 5:21, Paul commands you to examine everything that comes your way in life.
 How do we examine something?
 The term “examine” (“δοκιμάζετε“) means that you prove it, test it, demonstrate it, or discern its meaning.
 When prophets spoke in Thessalonica, the content of their prophecy must be examined.
 We must examine all things.
 Consider even the interpretation of the Bible.
 The vast majority of passages in the Bible do not pose any problem of interpretation.
 Usually, the passages standing against popular opinions pose more of a challenge for some believers and they find some obscure interpretation to make the Bible match their current, popular view of some subject.
 For example, the Bible clearly labels homosexual behavior as sinful behavior.
 Likewise, being drunk is sinful behavior.
-Furthermore, in the church, women should never exercise authority over men, or teach men; rather they should remain silent (1 Timothy 2:12, page 1856).
-Popular ideas try to change the Bible, but God’s word will never change (Matthew 24:35, page 1546).
-Only some interpretations of the Bible will change, but no Scripture is a matter of private interpretation, because it was inspired by God alone (2 Peter 1:20-21, page 1901).
+Furthermore, in the church, women should never exercise authority over men, or teach men; rather they should remain silent (1 Timothy 2:12).
+Popular ideas try to change the Bible, but God’s word will never change (Matthew 24:35).
+Only some interpretations of the Bible will change, but no Scripture is a matter of private interpretation, because it was inspired by God alone (2 Peter 1:20-21).

 So, we learn some more about building strong friendships in Christ.